 In 2007, the estranged wife of Kenny Linscott—the man seen in the cornfield the day the victims’ limbs were found—told her probation officer that Schultz and his fiancé came to the Linscott home on the night they disappeared.
 She said the couple left the home with her husband and another man and when her husband returned later that night, he was covered in blood and had a bad cut on his arm.

 Police re-opened the investigation of the case and in 2008, charged the 47-year-old Linscott and Chester McKnight, 50, with the dismemberment and murders.

 Police said that McKnight confessed that he and Linscott had met the couple and asked them to party with them, intending all along to rape Annette, and that ultimately they killed them.

-After McKnight pleaded guilty in December 2008, and received two life prison terms, he changed his statement, saying that Linscott did not participate in the murders but did help in the dismemberment.
+After McKnight pled guilty in December 2008, and received two life prison terms, he changed his statement, saying that Linscott did not participate in the murders but did help in the dismemberment.

 McKnight said he was at Linscott’s home on October 4, 1982 when the couple stopped to buy some marijuana and drink beer.

 High on cocaine and LSD, McKnight said he persuaded them to go into the cornfield to party, but planned on having sex with Annette.
 He said Linscott gave him a pistol and when the couple resisted, he shot Schultz six times and then shot Cooper Johnston.